NETWAYS/foreman-training/katello/02_content.md

 ****

-A Content View allows to create a versioned snapshot of one or more repositories and if required to filter specific packages or problematic versions of a package.
+A Content View allows to create a versioned snapshot of one or more repositories, and if required, to filter specific packages or problematic versions of a package.
 New versions of a content view can be published afterwards and be promoted to a Lifecyle Environment.

 Incremental updates allow to push a security hotfix or something similar directly to all snapshots.

-Composite Content Views are possible to combine existing Content Views in one.
+With Composite Content Views it is possible to combine existing Content Views into one.
-This can become handy for applications were a server needs to be always upgraded first.
+This can become handy for applications were a server always needs to be upgraded first.

 ~~~ENDSECTION~~~